makerdao/staxx/docs/API.md

       "block_mine_time": 0, // Block mining time
       "clean_on_stop": true, // Remove all files after chain will be stopped "snapshot_id": null, // Snapshot ID
-      "step_id": 1 // deployment step
+      "deploy_tag": null, // tag or commit id we need to switch before deployemnt "step_id": 1 // deployment step
     },
     "deps": [] // For testchain we have no dependencies